-Anyone who’s bought a grocery store greeting card has felt the sticker shock — $4.95 for a piece of cardstock with a pretty design?
+Anyone who’s bought a grocery store greeting card has felt the sticker shock — $4.95 or more for a piece of cardstock with a pretty design?
 You can do better.

 Go to the dollar store and pick up some equally nice options for a buck.
-Greeting cards are one of the “21 Things You Should Always Buy at a Dollar Store.”
+Greeting cards are on the list of “21 of the Best Things to Buy at the Dollar Store.”